onqtam/headjack/docs/why/SYSTEM.md

 > "The representatives of the Convention must understand that a great responsibility is the inseparable result of a great power." - ["Plan of Work, Surveillance, and Correspondence", 8 May 1793, during the French Revolution](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility#:~:text=%5BThe%20representatives%20of%20the%20Convention%5D%20must%20understand%20that%20a%20great%20responsibility%20is%20the%20inseparable%20result%20of%20a%20great%20power)
 <!-- https://quoteinvestigator.com/2015/07/23/great-power/ -->

+> "It’s part of the sucker game of the status quo to keep people’s political energy used up in surface fights about things like abortion, gay marriage, legalization of marijuana, etc. I believe all of those are important things, but they’re not fundamental; they don’t get to the institutional structure of how our society works." - [In Search of the 5th Attractor, by Jim Rutt](https://medium.com/@memetic007/fifth-attractor-6d1a54fcda2e#:~:text=it%E2%80%99s%20part%20of,our%20society%20works.)